TOURING DOCENT (adults)

 How to Apply

-Applications for the Summer Docent Program can be downloaded (below), requested from our Volunteer Coordinator or you may pick one up at the CMA Information Booth.
-Applications must be received by 4:00pm on Friday, April 25th.
-Please make sure you read and complete all four pages of the application.
+Applications for the Summer Docent Program can be downloaded from the website, requested from our Volunteer Coordinator or you may pick one up at the CMA Information Booth.
+Applications for Summer 2015 will be available during March 2015.

 WHALEWATCH TRAINING PROGRAM (college age and up)